Supporting (and Feeding) a Science Expedition

 Supporting a Science Expedition

 The science of a "science expedition" is critical.
-But what goes on with the people who may not do the science but instead support the mission?
-Getting ready for Bonaire means planning to live in a country where there is no Super Walmart, no 24 hour grocery store and labels are written in Dutch, and in Spanish.
-It is all in our attitude, and choosing to look at this as a delightful challenge, a way to explore and see what the islands assets are all add to the experience.
+But what goes on with the people who may not do the science but support the mission?
+Getting ready for Bonaire means planning to live in a country where there is no Super Walmart, no 24-hour grocery store, and the labels are written in Dutch and in Spanish.
+It is all in our attitude, and choosing to look at this as a delightful challenge — a way to explore and see what the island's assets are — all add to the experience.

-The first stops after arrival were meetings with government representatives, Frank von Slobbe, Secretary of the Commission Marine Environment and Ramon de Leon, STINAPA Park Manager.
+The first stops after arrival were meetings with government representatives, Frank von Slobbe, the secretary of the Commission Marine Environment, and Ramon de Leon, the Stichting Nationale Parken Nederlandse Antillean (STINAPA) park manager.
 These meetings not only covered the expectations they had for science being done, but what the scientists needed in the way of support.
 The governmental representatives outlined the areas of the island that they felt most concerned about, as well discussing how the science work could assist them in their protection of the Marine Park and other island resources.
 It is critical for expeditions to have good working relationships with the local governmental groups.
-Additionally, as Autonomous Underwater Vehicles (AUVs) are being used the coordination with the local dive businesses is also an important safety factor.
+Additionally, as we are using autonomous underwater vehicles (AUVs), the coordination with the local dive businesses is also an important safety factor.

-Bonaire is at a point in its growth where managing its resources has long range implications.
-Land development both residential and commercial, cruise ships and their tourists, dive tourists, and associated hotels all impact the health of the Marine Park, and its reefs, that Bonaire has worked so hard through STINAPA to protect.
+Bonaire is at a point in its growth where managing its resources has long-range implications.
+Land development (both residential and commercial), cruise ships and their tourists, dive tourists, and associated hotels all impact the health of the Bonaire National Marine Park, and its reefs.
+Bonaire has worked hard through STINAPA to protect this treasured marine resource.

-In the "Year of the Coral Reef" working at Bonaire carries with it extra responsibilities so that others long after us may enjoy the beauty of Bonaire's wonderful reef system.
+This is the "Year of the Coral Reef," and working at Bonaire carries with it extra responsibilities so that others — long after us — may enjoy the beauty of Bonaire's wonderful reef system.

 An impromptu science meeting on a boat off the island of Bonaire.
 Click image for larger view and image credit.